 If you are older and have limited income, health insurance costs could well be a much bigger financial consideration than taxes.
 The same goes if you have a low income as many of us do while trying first to make a go of earning an income on the road.

 Of course, the price is only the beginning of the considerations.
 You will want a plan that has the kind of coverage you are interested in and you will need one that allows for coverage wherever you are in the country.
 Most plans are focused on a network of local providers.
 It’s worth knowing the basic plan types with respect to providers.

 - HMO: These only offer coverage for in-network providers

-- PPO: These allow out of network coverage at higher deductible
+- PPO: These allow out-of-network coverage at a higher deductible

 All said it is a very complicated topic and we recommend further research.